Deeper dive

 Preventing medication errors: a global challenge

 Medication errors are a leading cause of avoidable harm in healthcare, affecting millions of people worldwide each year.
-These mistakes not only hurt patients but also put a significant financial strain on healthcare systems.
+These mistakes not only hurt patients but also cost healthcare systems billions of dollars globally.
 By understanding the different types of errors and finding effective ways to prevent them, medication safety can be improved for everyone.

 The scope of the problem